xlladdins/xll_registry/README.md

 ### `Reg::Key::ValueIterator`

 The function [`RegEnumValue`](https://docs.microsoft.com/en-us/windows/win32/api/winreg/nf-winreg-regenumvaluew)
 enumerates the names and types of the values contained in a key.
+The member function `Reg::Key::Values` returns an iterator for use with the STL.

 The corresponding add-in function [`REG.VALUES`](???) returns a one column array of value names.